layer8logic/layer8logic.github.io/_pages/about.md

 At the end of the day, approaching technical issues with a people-first mindset means recognizing that most of what we call “IT problems” are really just organizational change problems.

+## Wait, what does layer 8 logic mean?
+If you’ve ever worked in IT, you’ve probably heard someone jokingly refer to “Layer 8” of the OSI model.
+Officially, the OSI model stops at Layer 7—but unofficially?
+There’s a hidden eighth layer: the people.
+And they’re usually the trickiest part of the stack.

+Tech is easy.
+People?
+Not so much.

+I chose the name Layer 8 Logic because so many of the challenges we face in IT, cybersecurity, and leadership aren’t technical at all—they’re human.
+Miscommunication, misaligned incentives, cultural resistance, burnout, bureaucracy… those are Layer 8 problems.
+Solving them takes more than tools and tech; it takes empathy, psychology, patience, and sometimes a little humor.

+This blog is about exploring that messy, fascinating, people-filled layer—from the perspective of someone who lives in the intersection of cybersecurity, higher ed, and organizational leadership.
+If you’re into the human side of tech, you’re in the right place.